 The master study programme Community mental health examines various aspects of mental health in community.
 Students expand and build up their knowledge in the area of mental health with emphasis on life in the community.
 Students acquire an analitical view on European processes of institutionalization and deinstitutionalization.
 They become acquainted with contemporary directions in the field of mental health with an emphasis on developing social services in the community.
 Theories and concepts that shape the ideas and practices of community mental health are discussed.
 Research methodologies and training for multifarious work with people in mental distress are offered, based on the social model and emphasising experiential learning.
 The student must complete: compulsory subjects (Mental health in everyday life perspective, Innovation and the system of community mental health and Field work), four optional subjects from the list (Risk analysis, Personalized planning and Coordination of the services, Advocacy and others).

-The master study programme Social work with the family provides knowledge for efficient social work with families, based on projects of support and care.
-It offers experiences of working relationships in which unique projects of help are jointly created, and of participation in the research of changes a family needs to achieve the sought outcomes.
+The master study programme Social work with families provides knowledge for efficient social work with families, based on co-creative processes of support and help.
+It offers experiences of working relationships in which individual working projects of help are jointly created, and of participation in the research of changes a family needs to achieve the desired outcomes.
 The students are trained for social work with families in various fields (such as separation or foster care) and in various institutional contexts (such as centres of social work or non-governmental organisations).
 The student must complete: two compulsory courses, practicum-field work, two elective subjects from the list of elective subjects of the study programme Social Work with Families, two open elective subjects and the Master’s thesis.
-Elective subjects are: Working with family in the context of separation and divorce, Foster care and adoption, Social protection of the family and family law protection of its members, Dialogical practice in family social work, Solution focused family social work, Trauma and recovery.
+Elective subjects of the study programme are: Working with family in the context of separation and divorce, Foster care and adoption, Social protection of the family and family law protection of its members, Dialogical practice in family social work, Solution focused family social work, Trauma and recovery.